decred/dcrdex/docs/wiki/Managing-your-DCRDEX-Accounts.md

 # Export DCRDEX Account

-While Bison Wallet's native wallets can be restored from the application's seed, the DCRDEX server accounts bonds need to be backed up separately.
+While Bison Wallet's native wallets can be restored from the application's seed, the DCRDEX server account bonds need to be backed up separately.
 This is done by navigating to each registered server's [Account Management](Managing-your-DCRDEX-Accounts) panel and clicking the `Export Account` button.